universal-packages/universal-core-background-jobs/README.md

 ## Typescript

-In order for typescript to see the `jobsSubject` global you need to reference the types somewhere in your project, normally `./src/globals.ts`.
+In order for typescript to see the global types you need to reference the types somewhere in your project, normally `./src/globals.d.ts`.

 ```ts
 /// <reference types="@universal-packages/core-background-jobs" />